 Most parents who end up delivering their baby via cesarean section were not planning to do so.
 Nearly 1 in 3 births are done via c-section in the United States these days, so it's wise to plan ahead in case this happens to you (source)!

-One major way to prepare is by arranging your home with the assumption that you will not be able to bend over, pull things out of low drawers, lift items over five pounds, or stand on your toes to reach items overhead for the first 4-6 weeks.
+One major way to prepare is to arrange your home with the assumption that you will not be able to bend over, pull items out of low drawers, lift items over 5 pounds, or stand on your toes to reach items overhead for the first 4-6 weeks.

 If you want to understand more about cesareans, why they may happen, what to expect during the operation and after having one, and how to prepare, read 15 Questions First-Time Cesarean Delivery Parents Ask.